 I’ve tried several different kinds of ghost hunting apps.
 Many of them rely on EMF anomalies to produce flashing lights and sometimes spoken words.
 Some show the direction the energy is coming from.

 Initially, I dismissed ghost hunting apps as toys.
-After all, how could a 99-cent app work nearly as well as my $300+ tools?
+After all, how could a free or 99-cent app work nearly as well as my $300+ tools?

 The lunch that changed my mind